 - Keep your jaw stable – Try to avoid opening your jaw widely, since it can cause additional pain (as mentioned above).
 Get quality sleep to avoid yawning, and do your best to limit singing and yelling.

 - Get trigger point therapy – Trigger point therapy is a condition focused massage treatment.
 Targeted therapy on the masseter muscle, one of the muscles that helps with chewing, can relieve pressure on the temporomandibular joint.
 It also can decrease the likelihood of headaches, earaches, toothaches, tinnitus, and bruxism.

 At Pain Stop Clinics, we specialize in multidisciplinary treatment of pain, incorporating complementary approaches such as trigger point therapy.
-You can visit any of our six Arizona locations for a customized treatment plan to optimize your TMJ recovery.
+You can visit any of our locations for a customized treatment plan to optimize your TMJ recovery.